 HOW DOES YOUR SCHOOL DISTRICT PLAN TO RE-OPEN IN THE FALL?

-North Carolina Moves to Safer at Home Phase 2
+North Carolina Stays in the Safer at Home Phase 2

 Gov Cooper announces modified stay at home order

 6th May 2020

 Nearly two weeks after Gov. Roy Cooper detailed his three-phase plan for reopening the state, he announced yesterday that he plans to modify North Carolina's stay-at-home and transition into Phase 1 starting Friday, May 8 at 5 p.m.

 The order allows retail businesses to open under certain restrictions: They have to operate at 50% normal capacity, require customers to stand six feet apart, perform frequent cleanings, provide hand sanitizer if possible and screen workers for COVID-19 symptoms.